 The Australian Greens believe that:

-- The protection and conservation of biodiversity is essential for the wellbeing of all life on Earth, including human life.
+3. The protection and conservation of biodiversity is essential for the well-being of all life on Earth.

-- The loss of Australia’s biodiversity poses an unacceptable threat to human and ecosystem health, and dramatically reduces our ability to cope with major ecological threats such as climate change.
+4. The loss of Australia’s biodiversity dramatically reduces our ability to cope with major ecological threats such as the climate crisis

-- Protected areas are vital to the preservation of Australia’s biodiversity, and therefore to the health and wellbeing of all Australians.
+5. Protected areas are vital to the preservation of Australia’s biodiversity.

-- Habitat loss and fragmentation, together with the spread of invasive species, exacerbated by climate change, are major threats to the biodiversity of the planet.
+6. Over-exploitation, habitat loss, the spread of invasive species and the climate crisis are major threats to the biodiversity of the planet.

 The Australian Greens want:

 1. Maintenance and enhancement of Australia’s ecosystem, species and genetic diversity.

 2. An all-of-government commitment to mitigating the climate crisis as a priority in order to maintain biological diversity and give ecosystems the best chance for survival.

 3. A comprehensive, adequate and representative system of terrestrial, freshwater and marine protected areas, including all remaining areas of high conservation value, managed primarily to protect and restore biodiversity.